Myrtle Beach Engagement Photography

 The digital copies you receive as part of a package will include the majority of the pictures from your session in high resolution.
 These are suitable for large prints or whatever you would like to do with them.
 Many times I’m taking multiple shots of the same pose so I will pick the best couple from the series, or there could be a picture that just doesn’t turn out and those won’t be included.
 All the images provided will have been color corrected, adjusted and look very nice.
 If needed, you can select a few that you would like specific touchups for example removing people from a background, face touchups, etc. even if you are only getting the digital copies.
 If you are ordering prints, any of those can have requested touchups if I can do them.
 See Photoshop touchups below for more details.
 You are allowed to print as many images from the digital files as you like, there are no watermarks on the pictures.
 I will also send you a link for a copyright release that you can print out, this is required at some locations such as Wal-Mart.

-I now store a photo session for a minimum of 1 year (although I try to keep backups indefinitely but I don’t guarantee it).
+I store a photo session for a minimum of 1 year (currently I keep backups indefinitely but I can't guarantee I will always have them).
 If you wish to have copies of images after that you need to make sure you have downloaded your digital copies and you make your own backups.

 A family group needs to look unified for a good group portrait.
 The style and color of clothing really needs to coordinate.
 In fact some photographers view clothing harmony as the primary element in a fine family portrait.
 Clothes should be coordinated for color, tone, and style.
 For example, it's good for everyone to wear similar length sleeves, similar color shirts and pants, similar color shoes (or no shoes at the beach), and have a similar pattern if any on the clothing.
 A favorite look at the beach is a white or black T-Shirt and Khaki Pants or Blue Jeans.
 The color and texture of your clothes can be whatever you like, but try to make them match using the above suggestions if at all possible.